Jurassic World: The Experience, A New Immersive Walk-Through Experience Opens In Bangkok At Asiatique The Riverfront Destination

 Jurassic World: The Experience , a 6,000-square-meter attraction that brings the globally beloved film franchise to life through a one-of-a-kind attraction.
 Guests will journey through Isla Nublar, surrounded by life-like animatronic dinosaurs and iconic environments brought to life with cinematic detail.
 Visitors will be immersed in unforgettable moments inspired by iconic scenes of the Jurassic World films, blending pulse-raising thrills with awe-inspiring wonder to ignite the imagination.

 Onsite ticket purchases are also available, but advance online booking is highly recommended to secure your preferred date and time.
-For group bookings from organizations or schools, please contact [email protected] .
+For group bookings from organizations or schools, please contact ... .

 Jurassic World: The Experience Fossil & Flame Restaurant transports guests into an atmosphere inspired by the Jurassic World films.
 Every element – from the meticulously designed décor to the specially curated menu – has been crafted to extend the prehistoric adventure and deliver a truly unforgettable dining experience.